The completeness challenge

 Answer completeness refers to how thoroughly and comprehensively a RAG system answers a given question.
 The Galileo completeness metric evaluates this by using the LLM as a judge to compare the response against its own knowledge of the topic.
-This approach has important implications:
+This approach has important implications:- The metric can identify when a response misses information that is part of open domain knowledge

 - The metric cannot identify gaps in information that is not part of open domain knowledge